munibinam/munibinam.github.io/_pages/about.md

   </a>
   <div class="chapter-title">The Impact of Extreme Weather Events on Drinking Water Quality</div>

-As extreme weather becomes more frequent and intense, water infrastructure faces unprecedented stress, but we lack comprehensive understanding of these vulnerabilities.
-Using high-resolution hourly weather data and water quality violation records, I quantify how sub-daily extremes affect drinking water quality across Kentucky and the broader United States.
+Examining how extreme weather events compromise drinking water quality and infrastructure using high-resolution hourly weather data.
+This research develops early warning systems to help utilities prepare for climate-related stresses on water systems.

   <div class="status-badge">Working Paper</div>
 </div>